MicrosoftDocs/quantum-docs/articles/user-guide/testing-debugging.md

 # Testing and debugging

 As with classical programming, it is essential to be able to check that quantum programs act as intended, and to be able to diagnose incorrect behavior.
+Unlike with classical software development, though, observing the state of a quantum system and tracking the behavior of a quantum program might not be easy.
-In this section, we cover the tools offered by Q# for testing and debugging quantum programs.
+In this section, we cover the tools offered by the Quantum Development Kit for testing and debugging quantum programs.

 ## Unit Tests